Provable Diffusion Posterior Sampling for Bayesian Inversion

-The proof of Lemma~\ref{lemma:appendix:RGO:Hessian} is deferred to Appendix~\ref{appendix:proof:log:concave:RGO}.
-Lemma~\ref{lemma:appendix:RGO:Hessian} demonstrates that posterior denoising density $p_{t}(\cdot|\vx,\vy)$ serves as a regularized counterpart to the original posterior density $q_{0}(\cdot|\vy)$, whereby the former can achieve log-concavity even when the latter is multi-modal.
+The proof of Proposition~\ref{proposition:appendix:RGO:Hessian} is deferred to Appendix~\ref{appendix:proof:log:concave:RGO}.
+Proposition~\ref{proposition:appendix:RGO:Hessian} demonstrates that posterior denoising density $p_{t}(\cdot\given\vx,\vy)$ serves as a regularized counterpart to the original posterior density $q_{0}(\cdot\given\vy)$, whereby the former can achieve log-concavity even when the latter is multimodal.

-\begin{remark}[Choice of the terminal time of the diffusion model, I] Lemma~\ref{lemma:appendix:RGO:Hessian} demonstrates that the posterior denoising density $p_{t}(\cdot|\vx,\vy)$ is log-concave for $t\in(0,\bar{t})$.
-This log-concavity, in turn, guarantees the convergence of the Langevin dynamics~\eqref{eq:RGO:Langevin} for the same time interval.
-The theoretical guarantees for the posterior score estimation~\eqref{eq:posterior:score:estimate} are provided in Lemma~\ref{lemma:posterior:score}.
-Consequently, to ensure the validity of our posterior score estimation throughout the time-reversal process, the terminal time $T$ must satisfy $T<\bar{t}$. \end{remark}
+\begin{remark}[Choice of the terminal time of the diffusion model, I] Proposition~\ref{proposition:appendix:RGO:Hessian} demonstrates that the posterior denoising density $p_{t}(\cdot\given\vx,\vy)$ is strongly log-concave for $t\in(0,\bar{t})$.
+This strong log-concavity, in turn, guarantees the convergence of the Langevin dynamics~\eqref{eq:RGO:Langevin} for the same time interval.
+Consequently, to ensure the validity of our posterior score estimation throughout the time-reversal process, the terminal time $T$ must satisfy $T<\bar{t}$.
+The theoretical guarantees for the posterior score estimation~\eqref{eq:posterior:score:estimate} are provided in Proposition~\ref{proposition:posterior:score}. \end{remark}